vuestorefront/vue-storefront/packages/core/docs/advanced/calling-platform-api.md

 ## How do Integrations work?

-Basically, API-client is a sort of SDK for a given platform you integrate with.
-It has a set of functions, each is dedicated to one action, endpoint, feature, or something else.
-It's aiming to provide an abstraction for the developers when it comes to making calls.
+Integration API-client is a sort of SDK for a given platform you integrate with.
+It has a set of functions, each is dedicated to one action, endpoint or a feature eg. `getProduct` , `loadCart` `addToCart`

 ## Using useVSFContext to access integration API Client methods